Guided Assessments

 Enhance conditional prompts based on previous pathway entries with relevant suggestions

-A smarter & more focused experience
+A more focused experience

 Modular Workflows